turn-project/turn/README.md

 Simply require the TURN package from within your test suite.

-    $ require 'turn'
+    $ require 'turn/autorun'

-This will configure MiniTest to use TURN formatting for displaying test restuls.
+This will configure MiniTest to use TURN formatting for displaying test results.
 A better line to use, though, is the following:

-    begin; require 'turn'; rescue LoadError; end
+    begin; require 'turn/autorun'; rescue LoadError; end

 When you distribute your code, the test suite can be run without requiring the end user to install the TURN package.